 We generate a significant portion of our revenues from sales to existing customers and our business depends substantially on our ability to retain customers and expand our offerings to them.
-In 2017 and 2018, we generated over 75% and 70% of our revenues, respectively, from sales to existing customers, including renewals.
-Our Tufin Orchestration Suite is currently comprised of five products: SecureTrack, SecureChange, SecureApp and, most recently, Orca and Iris.
+For example, during the year ended December 31, 2018 and the nine months ended September 30, 2019, we generated approximately 60% and 63% of our revenues, respectively, excluding maintenance renewals, from sales to existing customers.
+We offer five products that comprise the Tufin Orchestration Suite: SecureTrack, SecureChange, SecureApp, Orca and Iris.
 The majority of our customers initially purchase SecureTrack to monitor part of their networks.
 Initial product deployments frequently expand across departments, divisions and geographies and result in the purchase of additional products, such as SecureChange and SecureApp.
 In addition, we expect an increasing portion of our revenues to be derived from additional sales to our customers of Orca and Iris, which allow for policy-driven automation and security management in cloud-native environments.